JustDave2002/STEDIN-dashboard/README.md

      ```

 4. **Database Setup**:
-   - Ensure PostgreSQL is installed and running.
+   - navigate to the DB_seeding dir
-   - Create a new database for the application.
+   - use `docker-compose up -d` for the mariaDB container
    - Apply database migrations located in the `DB_seeding` directory.

 ## Usage